sh4of4n/epandu.app.6.2.limsf.fork/README-Kishor.md

 -Enhanced the room list screen so that members cannot leave chat support and private chat rooms but can leave group chat rooms.

+- Resolved message sequence issue if wifi turn off and on based on server message id and delayed 1 second after resend of every message.

 14/11/2023 V.6.2.11
 WS 6.2.211